Charts

 Migration data in context.

-These charts put the simulator's main inputs in context: NOM history, permanent program outcomes, citizenship conferrals, skilled occupation mix, housing-relevant ANZSCO trade groups, and the export-income base behind international education.
+These charts put the simulator's main inputs in context: NOM history, permanent program outcomes, citizenship conferrals, temporary visa stock, temporary skilled grants, skilled occupation mix, housing-relevant ANZSCO trade groups, and the export-income base behind international education.

 NOM history

-NOM is highly sensitive to border settings, labour demand, and student flows.
+NOM responds sharply to visa settings, entry rules, labour demand, and student flows.

 NOM and NOM share of resident population